hasselmann-click/myblog/articles/single-node-k3s.md

 This let's me access my nginx server at http://raspberrypi/hello and... wait, I'll see a page from nginx but it's a 404!

-I set the path type to "prefix", so everything at "/hello/*" will be routed to this service.
+I set the ingress' path type to "prefix", so everything at "/hello/*" will be routed to this service.
 But I didn't expect the prefix to also be passed down.
 Since I don't have anything deployed on path "/hello" it returns a 404.
 If I update the ingress path to root and navigate to "/", I'll see the expected welcome page.

 Details like this grind my gears, so let's fix that.